Abdullah-Yilmazer/periodic-table/README.md

 - Click on an element to see its properties such as atomic number, symbol, atomic weight, etc.
 - Interactive design for easy navigation and exploration.

+## Other Versions

+This project is also written in vanilla JavaScript on a different branch.
+[You can access it here.](https://github.com/Abdullah-Yilmazer/periodic-table/tree/master)

 ## Usage

 To use the application, follow these steps: